keu/docs/learn/airflow-fivetran.md

 This DAG contains four tasks:

-- The `generate_tag_to_await` task pulls a number from the [Airflow Variable](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) `sync-metadata`, or create sthe Airflow Variable and assigns a value of `1` if it does not exist yet.
+- The `generate_tag_to_await` task pulls a number from the [Airflow Variable](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) `sync-metadata`, or creates the Airflow Variable and assigns a value of `1` if it does not exist yet.
 The task returns the tag to wait for in the format `sync-metadata/{number}`.
 This task helps set up the GitHubTagSensor and ensures that DAG can be run repeatedly.
 - The `wait_for_tag` task uses the [GitHubTagSensor](https://registry.astronomer.io/providers/github/modules/githubtagsensor) to wait for a specific tag to be present in your GitHub repository.
 This DAG is set up to wait for `sync-metadata/{number}` to appear in the repository that has been connected to the Fivetran job.
+If you want to wait for a tag to appear in a different repository change `repository_name` parameter in your GitHubTagSensor to another repo the PAT you provided to the GitHub connection in [Step 7](#step-7-create-an-airflow-connection-to-github) has access to.
 - The `kick_off_fivetran_sync` task uses the FivetranOperatorAsync to kick of the Fivetran connector specified as `FIVETRAN_CONNECTOR_ID` as soon as the `wait_for_tag` task has completed successfully.
 - The `increase_tag_var` task increases the value assigned to the `sync-metadata` Airflow Variable by 1.
 This task ensures that next time you run the DAG, the sensor will wait for a new tag value to be added to your GitHub repo.